wmorgan/dcos-docs/1.7/administration/installing/cloud/azure.md

 You will need an active [Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/) to install DC/OS via the Azure Marketplace.

-Also, in order to access nodes in the DC/OS cluster you will need `ssh` installed and configured.
+Also, to access nodes in the DC/OS cluster you will need `ssh` installed and configured.

 # Install DC/OS

 ## Step 1: Deploying the template

-In order to deploy DC/OS using an [Azure Resource Manager](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/) template, first go to [portal.azure.com](https://portal.azure.com/), click on `+ New` and enter `DC/OS`:
+To deploy DC/OS using an [Azure Resource Manager](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/) template, first go to [portal.azure.com](https://portal.azure.com/), click on `+ New` and enter `DC/OS`:

 ![Searching for DC/OS template](../img/dcos-azure-marketplace-step1a.png)